ankushg/ankushg.com/_pages/about.md

 title: About Me

 ---
-I’m a Staff Software Engineer at Quizlet.
+I’m a Software Engineer at Quizlet.

 I primarily focus on delivering awesome experiences with Android and Kotlin Multiplatform -- both for our users and my fellow engineers.